 Analysis / Bias

 In review, Human Events is an online conservative magazine.
 Regular writers have included Robert Novak, Ann Coulter, Terence P. Jeffrey, Pat Buchanan, and John Gizzi, its chief political editor.
 Occasional contributors have included Sean Hannity, Newt Gingrich, and Paul Craig Roberts, and Cliff Kincaid.
 Further, during the 2020 Presidential election, they promoted unfounded conspiracy theories regarding election fraud.
 See fact check below.
-In general, Human Events has a right bias based on story selection and wording that favors conservatives.
-They have also published false information such as this article “Why Martin Luther King Was Republican“, which is false according to Politifact.
+In general, Human Events has a right biased editorial perspective based on story selection and wording that favors conservatives.
+They also have a poor record with fact-checkers.